Skip to main content

 Predicate parameter is a regular parameter to the function

-It cannot be a parameter bound in a destructuring pattern, or a rest paramter:
+It cannot be a parameter bound in a destructuring pattern, or a rest parameter:

 Predicate type is consistent with the parameter type